algosup/2023-2024-project-3-virtual-processor-team-3/documents/Management/communication_management/communication_management_plan.md

 Communication with the client is handled via email.
 Emails are a formal communication form.
 They must be concise, tailored to the client's knowledge, and as clear as can be. \
-These are a way to ensure that what we inquire is understood by the client, to have the best answer possible, that responds to every inquiry effectively.
+These are a way to ensure that what we inquire about is understood by the client, to have the best answer possible, that responds to every inquiry effectively.

 These documents are written principally for the client, to inform himself about the project's progress.
 The client can take action from the documents he gets and can express his worries about specific things if needed.
 But as well for us to get feedback on our progress and to ensure that we meet the client's expectations by the end of the project.